History of soccer timeline: Everything You Need to Know

 Nowadays, 211 national associations joined FIFA as members, and the game is enjoyed and praised all over the planet.
 The regions of the world are divided into six confederations: CAF – Confédération Africaine de Football, AFC – Asian Football Confederation, CONCACAF – Confederation of North, Central America, and Caribbean Association Football, UEFA – Union of European Football Associations, OFC – Oceania Football Confederation, and CONMEBOL – Confederación Sudamericana de Fútbol.

-The growth of soccer can be seen this way, too – in 1934, only 32 countries took part in the World Cup qualifications, and in 2014, the number of national teams exceeded 200.
+Soccer has grown a lot in the past century.
+In 1934, only 32 countries took part in the World Cup qualifications, and in 2014, the number of national teams was more than 200.
 This marks soccer as one of the rarest global phenomena in the world of sports, as well as the most influential sports discipline out there.

 Summary